Wesley26/weather-App/README.md

 - Custom hook cycles through dynamic Day/Night background images at 6am and 6pm.
 - Custom hook asks user for permission to use their current mobile device's location.
 Current location is collected with latitude and longitude decimal coordinates.
 - Custom hook fetches weather asynchronously once for each time app is opened.
+- Custom hook changes the temperature units.
+Currently supported temperature units are Fahrenheit, Celsius, and Kelvin.

 ## Demo Screenshot Showcase